 I have booked and paid over the internet and need to cancel my booking.
 What should I do?

 You will need to either phone or email us to cancel your booking with at least 24 hours notice.
-We will then submit your refund for processing with our Booking Agent.
-To offer a full refund, Pentland Ferries requires a minimum of 24 hours' notice for each leg of a journey prior to the time of sailing.
-Refunds can be given in the form of vouchers, or refunds onto the cards used to purchase the tickets.
+To offer a full refund, Pentland Ferries require a minimum of 24 hours' notice for each leg of a journey prior to the time of sailing.
+Refunds can be given in the form of vouchers, or refunded onto the card used to purchase the tickets.
 Refunds due to sailings that are cancelled by Pentland Ferries will be negotiated with customers at time of cancellation.
-Please note refunds can take up to 6 weeks to be processed and back into your bank account.
+Please note refunds are processed once a week back into your original bank account.

 Can you take wheelchairs on the ferry?

 Yes, we have a wheelchair lift on the ferry with access from the Car Deck up to the Cafeteria and Lounge.
 Please inform Customer Service's at the time of booking so that we can position your vehicle in the correct space on the car deck at time of loading.
 Wheelchair passengers must check in 45 minutes prior to departure to allow time for them to be pre-boarded.

 We have some parking facilities at Gills Bay and St. Margaret's Hope terminals.
 Both terminals are equipped with CCTV but owners are advised that vehicles are left at their own risk.

 Can I purchase a ferry crossing as a gift?